 - a.
 Signage should be pedestrian-scaled and add diversity and interest to retail streets, but not be overwhelming. - b.
 Signage materials should be durable and easy to maintain. - c.
 Banner signs, poster signs, window signs, produce signs, sandwich board signs, or any other temporary sign type shall not be used as a primary sign. - d.
-Signage attached to buildings, including fascia signs and projecting signs, should be integrated with storefronts and be externally lit.
-Neon signs and backlit box signs should not be allowed. - e.
+Signage attached to buildings, including fascia signs and projecting signs, should be integrated with storefronts and be externally lit. - e.
 Fascia signs should be parallel to and flush with the building wall. - f.
 Design projecting signs and awning signs to complement the form, colour, and lettering of the fascia sign. - g.
 Storefront signs, including fascia signs, projecting signs, and awning signs are encouraged (see Figure 49).
 Freestanding pylon signs are discouraged.